1980 Honduran Constituent Assembly election

 Constituent Assembly elections were held in Honduras on 20 April 1980.
 In July the Assembly elected Policarpo Paz García as president.

+Civilian rule was established in 1980, replacing rule by the military.
+Following the Constituent Assembly elections, the first general elections since 1971 were held in 1981.

 Results

 Aftermath

 On 25 July the Constituent Assembly elected a new president.
 With the Liberal Party unable to gain a majority, a compromised was reached for Policarpo Paz García, who had been president since 1978, to remain in office until direct elections could be held the following year.